tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Avoid Widely Shared Secrets

 This design depends upon DNS as a vehicle for semi-static public key distribution.
 Server operators may partition their private keys however they see fit provided each server behind an IP address has the corresponding private key to decrypt a key.
 Thus, when one ECH key is provided, sharing is optimally bound by the number of hosts that share an IP address.
-Server operators may further limit sharing by publishing different DNS records containing ECHConfig values with different keys using a short TTL.
+Server operators may further limit sharing of private keys by publishing different DNS records containing ECHConfig values with different public keys using a short TTL.

 ### SNI-Based Denial-of-Service Attacks